Probing the dichotomy between Yu-Shiba-Rusinov and Majorana bound states via conductance, quantum noise and $\Delta_T$ noise: Results and Discussion

-In Fig. \ref{fig:BS}, we show the YSR bound states in the NsfNIS junction.
-One can calculate the bound state energies $E^{\pm}$ by calculating the complex poles of the charge conductance $G_c$ \cite{pal2018yu} (see Github \cite{github} for Mathematica code).
-The real parts of the poles of the conductance (see, Fig. \ref{fig:BS}) are the energies ($\frac{E}{\Delta_0}$), where these YSR peaks occur, while the imaginary part denotes the width of this peak.
-In Fig. \ref{fig:BS}, we plot the YSR bound states (real part of the energies) as a function of the barrier strength $Z$, where we observe there are two energy-bound states, while coalesce at two different barrier strength values $Z = 0.778$ and $1.116$, where YSR conductance peaks result, see Fig. \ref{fig:Gc}.
+This section first delves into YSR states in a N-sf-N-I-S junction and the results for the {charge/spin} conductance {$G_{ch(sp)}$, charge/spin quantum noise $S_{ch(sp)}$ at zero and finite temperature, charge/spin $\Delta_T$ noise and quantum noise, which can effectively probe YSR states and distinguish it from MBS.
+The Mathematica code for the calculations are given in \cite{github}.}

-In Fig. ~\ref{fig:Gc}, we plot charge conductance $G_c(2e^2/h)$ vs. energy $E/ \Delta_0$ for different barrier strength values $Z$, with $J_0=4.5$, $k_F a=0.85 \pi$, $S=1/2$ and take the sum over $m=\{1/2, -1/2\}$. $G_c(2e^2/h)$ shows zero bias peaks at $Z$=0.778 and 1.116, which is the signature of YSR bound states within the superconducting gap ( see, Fig. \ref{fig:BS}).
-Apart from these two $Z$ values, the zero-bias conductance peak is not observed at any other $Z$ values.
-We have shown this for $Z = 0.5$ in Fig. \ref{fig:BS}(a).
-A magnetic impurity acting as a spin-flipper induces YSR-bound states within the superconducting gap, manifesting as a zero-bias peak.
-The zero bias conductance peak arises from the merging of two YSR bound states for specific $Z$ values, i.e., $Z = 0.778, 1.116$, see, Fig. \ref{fig:BS}(b).
+{In Fig. \ref{fig:2}, we present the YSR states in the N-sf-N-I-S junction.
+The bound state energies $E^{\pm}$ can be determined by computing the complex poles of the charge conductance $G_{ch}$ \cite{pal2018yu} (see GitHub \cite{github} for the Mathematica code).
+The real part of these poles (see Fig. \ref{fig:2}) corresponds to the energy levels ($E/\Delta_0$) at which the YSR peaks appear, while the imaginary part represents the width of these peaks.
+In Fig. \ref{fig:2}(a), we plot the YSR states (real part of the energy levels) as a function of the spin-flipper barrier strength $J$ for $Z = 0.781$.
+We observe the presence of two energy-bound states, which coalesce at two distinct spin-flip coupling values, $J=4.5$ and $J=-4.9$.
+We also observe two distinct energy bound states coalescing at two different spin-flipper barrier strengths $J = 4.5$ and -8.9 for $Z = 1.121$, see Fig. \ref{fig:2}(b)

 \begin{widetext}

 \end{widetext}